Zero-Waste Fashion: The UK Brands To Know

 A person wearing Boyish Jeans zero waste jeans

-Boyish Jeans – available at Farfetch – works exclusively with recycled fabrics and materials to create stylish denim products – from jeans to jackets, and much more.
+Boyish Jeans – available in the UK at Farfetch – works exclusively with recycled fabrics and materials to create stylish denim products – from jeans to jackets, and much more.
 This means that its zero-waste clothing has a much smaller impact, particularly in terms of water usage.

 As well as using recycled fabrics, Boyish Jeans also employs ethical and sustainable practices when developing and manufacturing its products.
 From natural plant-based dyes to water recycling, Boyish Jeans is keen to keep its impact as low as possible.